melonproject-archive/documentation/chapters/fund.md

 A public mapping indicating that the specified token asset is currently offered in an open make order on an exchange.
 &nbsp;

+`mapping (bytes32 => LibOrder.Order) public orderIdToZeroExOrder`

+A public mapping a ZeroEx order identifier to a ZeroEx Order struct.
+&nbsp;

 `uint public constant ORDER_LIFESPAN = 1 days`

 A public constant specifying the number of seconds that an order will remain active on an exchange.
 This number is added to the order creation date's timestamp to fully specify the order's expiration date. `1 days` is equal to 86400 ( 60 * 60 * 24 ).
 &nbsp;

 #### Modifiers